Catalan independence agenda at risk in Barcelona mayor's race

 Most Catalans still want a say on their sovereignty, but a recent poll showed a majority would vote to stay in Spain.

-Other issues have dominated the local campaign, like a perceived influx of unruly tourists, with politicians pledging to limit hotel licences or fund improvements in affected neighbourhoods, including double-glazing residents’ windows.
+Other issues have dominated the local campaign, like a perceived influx of unruly tourists, with politicians pledging to limit hotel licenses or fund improvements in affected neighborhoods, including double-glazing residents’ windows.

-The secession camp faces a new challenge to stay united in an era of political fragmentation fuelled by the rise of new political parties nationwide.
+The secession camp faces a new challenge to stay united in an era of political fragmentation fueled by the rise of new political parties nationwide.

 A closely-watched poll showed earlier this month that as many as seven political groups could win seats in the Barcelona city council, potentially making it ungovernable.